dhr7523/Combinatorics_of_Young_Tableaux/README.md

 ## Statistics
 "statistics" directory contains some codes for combinatorial statistics, inversion, charge, etc.
 Kostka.rb calculates Kostka polynomials using Lascoux-Schützenberger formular.
+Also includes Polynomial class for the use of generating functions.